Tapper: The connections between Trump and those he's pardoned

 Fitzgerald is a close friend of Comey's, currently a member of Comey's legal team and was appointed by Comey to investigate and prosecute the Valerie Plane leak, which resulted in the conviction of Cheney aide Scooter Libby for lying to the FBI (who Trump also pardoned).
 Furthermore, D'Souza was prosecuted by former U.S. Attorney Preet Bharara (who Trump fired).

-And if those similarities aren't enough, both D'Souza and Stewart were prosecuted by the US Attorney's office for the Southern District of New York, the same one that is currently criminally investigating Trump's personal lawyer, Michael Cohen.
+And if those similarities aren't enough, both D'Souza and Stewart were prosecuted by the US Attorney's office for the Southern District of New York, the same one that is currently criminally investigating Trump's personinsal lawyer, Michael Cohen.

 "Is a signal being sent here at all by the president about his feelings about that office and his willingness to forgive the crimes of those targeted by law enforcement there?"
 Tapper asked Thursday on "The Lead."

-Note: Correction: This report has been updated to accurately describe Martha Stewart and to reflect the quotations as they aired on television.